MSci Developmental Biology / Course details

 - Written communication

-- Students undertake a mock written exam which is then marked and annotated.
+- Students complete an essay plan which is then marked and annotated.

 |Written assignment (inc essay)||5%|